• Skip to primary navigation

 Instructions

-• Add remaining oil and onion, cooking until softened for about 2-3 minutes.
+• Add remaining oil and onion with a pinch of salt, cooking until translucent on the edges, about 2 minutes.
 If you'd like softer carrots, add those now too.
 Then add bellpepper and garlic, cooking for additional minute.
-Season lightly with salt and pepper.

 • Turn off the heat.
 Stir in corn, peas, and Parmesan.
 Season to taste.